pendle-finance/pendle-scy-sample/EIP.md

 function exchangeRateCurrent() external returns (uint256);
 ```

-This function updates and returns the latest exchange rate, which is the exchange rate from 1 SCY token into accounting asset.
+This method updates and returns the latest exchange rate, which is the exchange rate from 1 SCY token into accounting asset.

-- **MUST** result to the asset balance of the user for $exchangeRateCurrent \cdot scyBalance$.
+- **MUST** result to the asset balance of the user for *exchangeRateCurrent * scyBalance*.
 - **MUST NOT** include fees that are charged against the underlying yield token in the SCY contract.
 - **MUST NOT** revert.
 - **SHOULD** use SCYUtil.sol’s `assetToScy` and `scyToAssset` instead of raw multiplication or division.